Keeping the Peace & Maintaining Your Power: How to Navigate Difficult Conversations, Reduce Tension & Resolve Conflict

 Carl Jung

-Understanding the Roots of Conflict: Combating Projection, Gaslighting & more
+Combating The Roots: Projection, Gaslighting & more

 Our personal deficiencies shape words and behavior in ways that deflect responsibility and undermine others.
 Altogether, these reveal a pattern: when people lack inner stability, they often protect their ego by dismissing, deflecting, or denying rather than addressing issues head-on.